 Plus, have you tried climbing a steeper hill on a hoverboard?
 The only word that comes to mind to describe the experience is “weird”.
 You simply have to lean forward so much that you don’t feel safe.

 Given all of that, we can safely say that electric scooters are great for climbing, and we can’t say the same for hoverboards.
-They are the preferred mode of transportation for hilly areas and uneven terrain.

 We could say that this one will depend largely on the person riding.

 Many people will only have fun if the ride is not too difficult and doesn’t require constantly maintaining balance and staying alert.

 However, even though both the electric scooter and the hoverboard are very new inventions, the hoverboard came out a bit later, or became widespread later at least.

 The electric scooter has already established itself as a viable means of transport in big cities.
 Everyone and their grandma have already tried them out, either by borrowing one from a friend or through a ride-sharing app.

 Many of those people have become true enthusiasts and have converted into owners.

 The electric scooter is already a device that a large part of the population owns.
 Very often, people use them for nothing other than transportation and commuting.

 The demographics of electric scooter users are very diverse.
 Many people over 30 or older own one.